Skip to main content

-This section of the scoreboard presents a set of indicators.
-These indicators assess Member States' performance on implementing specific business framework conditions that matter for the functioning of the single market and for competitiveness at firm level.
+This section of the Scoreboard presents a set of indicators assessing EU Member States’ performance in putting in place business framework conditions that cater for the smooth functioning of the Single Market and improves companies’ ease of doing business.

 The indicators are grouped into the following categories: